musa-509-spring-2023/assignment02/README.md

     ```

 10. You're tasked with giving more contextual information to rail stops to fill the `stop_desc` field in a GTFS feed.
 Using any of the data sets above, PostGIS functions (e.g., `ST_Distance`, `ST_Azimuth`, etc.), and PostgreSQL string functions, build a description (alias as `stop_desc`) for each stop.
 Feel free to supplement with other datasets (must provide link to data used so it's reproducible), and other methods of describing the relationships.
 SQL's `CASE` statements may be helpful for some operations.

+I looked at the neighborhoods each stop is in and manipulated the string of each neighborhood to read in a sentence.

     **Structure:**
     ```sql